bitbrain/pandora/docs/concepts/properties/resource.md

 ## Property Settings

-No additional settings for `Resource`.
+No additional settings for `Resource`